-You are cordially invited to attend the Annual Meeting of Stockholders of SI-BONE, INC., a Delaware corporation.
-The meeting will be held on Tuesday, June 16, 2020 at 10:00 a.m. local time at the offices of Cooley LLP at 3175 Hanover Street, Palo Alto, CA 94304, and will be held in a "hybrid" format, meaning that we will hold the meeting in person and also by live webcast as described in the proxy statement accompanying this notice.
+You are cordially invited to attend the virtual Annual Meeting of Stockholders of SI-BONE, Inc., a Delaware corporation.
+The meeting will be a completely virtual meeting of stockholders and will be held on Thursday, June 10, 2021 at 8:00 a.m. local time by live webcast as described in the proxy statement accompanying this notice.
 The Annual Meeting is being held for the following purposes:

-- 1. To elect the Board of Director's three nominees for director to serve until the 2023 Annual Meeting of Stockholders or until their successors are elected and qualified. - 2.
-To ratify the selection by the Audit Committee of the Board of Directors of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2020. - 3.
-To conduct any other business properly brought before the meeting.
+1. To elect the Board of Director's three nominees for director to serve until the 2024 Annual Meeting of Stockholders or until their successors are elected and qualified.

+2. To ratify the selection by the Audit Committee of the Board of Directors of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2021.

+3. To conduct any other business properly brought before the meeting.